 The meetings are open to the public and noticed via email, web postings and announced at Cal/OSHA advisory committee and other appropriate public forums.
 Interested parties are encouraged to attend committee meetings and to participate to the extent that they have factual information to share.
 In the past some interested parties have requested to make presentations to the committee relevant to the process of recommending a PEL.
 Such presentations will be allowed to the extent they are respectful of the committee’s limited time and voluntary status, and that they are factual and provide references for assertions that can be shared publicly.

 1. Identifying and notifying interested parties.
-The Division will maintain a list of interested parties for the PEL process and send out e-mail announcements of each meeting at least 10 days prior but typically 4 to 6 weeks before it is scheduled to take place.
+The Division will maintain a list of interested parties for the PEL process and send out e-mail announcements of each meeting at least 6 weeks before it is scheduled to take place.
 This notice will also announce the substances the committee is scheduled to discuss.

 The Division will also attempt to contact labor, employer, trade, and professional organizations which it believes may have members with an interest in particular substances under consideration.
 Where for a particular substance no such organization can be identified or effectively contacted the Division will attempt to identify and contact a sample of individual potentially interested parties, usually a manufacturer or user of the particular substance, and inform them of the occurrence of the meeting and enlist their assistance in the process of informing other potentially interested parties of the meeting.